semrush/intergalactic/website/docs/table-group/data-table/data-table-code.md

 :::

-### Rows merging
+### Rows grouping

-Merge two or more rows by adding a special grouping key to the table data.
+Group cells from different rows by adding a special grouping key to the table data.

 ::: sandbox